Do you want a chance to make a real difference in the lives of these animals?

 We will provide all the food and equipment necessary for the animal’s good health and will administer medical care as needed including vaccination boosters, monthly heartworm prevention and flea preventative.

-- You must be 23 years old.
+- You must be an active APRA Volunteer

 - You must have common sense.